 Soft & Chewy or Crisp & Crunchy.
 Which way do you prefer your gingersnaps?
 Personally I can go either way, so I worked up one recipe that will give you both depending on your gingersnap preferences.

 The spices and rich molasses flavor of gingersnaps is the quintessential flavor for Christmas.
-It wouldn’t be Christmas time without little gingerbread people and houses constructed with candied architecture or these classic gingersnaps.
+It wouldn’t be Christmas time without little gingerbread people and houses constructed with candied architecture or these classic gingersnap cookies.

 TIP: Freezing these dough balls makes it easy to make ahead and bake when you have company coming over.
 Filling your home with warm and cozy spices.

-Cruncy or chewy - you decide.
-These gingersnaps have the crackly top and are full of spice!
+Crisp + Crunchy or Soft + Chewy - you decide.
+These gingersnaps have a crackle top and are full of spice!

 - 1 cup all-purpose flour